-The new Sony DVW-500 digital recorder that will be introduce at NAB
+The new Sony DVW-500 digital recorder that will be introduce at NAB ents in user surveys.
+"They didn't want the format of the year," he said.

 The changing economics of the broadcast business have forced managers to be more frugal generally, he said.
 They want equipment that will last many years and still meet their needs.
 Compatibility with the existing analog standards will allow broadcasters and others to enter the digital age at their own pace, said Golson.
 But the compatibility goes only so far.
 Golson said the new digital machines will play analog tapes, but existing analog machines cannot play digital tapes.
 He urged those planning to attend the NAB convention to bring their own tapes to the show for a demonstration of how they will play on the new machines.

-The new Betacam format is based on a bit rate compression technology that Sony calls "coefficient recording" (or CORE).
+The new Betacam format is based on a bit rate compression technology that Sony calls 'coefficient recording' (or CORE).
 The technology enables the recorders to process the greater amount of picture information associated with digital machines without adding more heads or otherwise making the machines more costly or more complex to operate.
 Golson declined to talk specifically about pricing, indicating that detailed information on prices will be available at the NAB show.
-He estimated, however, the digital Betacam recorders would be around \$50,000-approximately half the price of existing three-quarter-inch component digital D-I machines and almost the same price of a D-2 three-quarter-inch composite digital VTR.
+He estimated, however, the digital Betacam recorders would be around \$50,000-approximately half the price of existing threequarter-inch component digital D-1 machines and almost the same price of a D-2 three-quarter-inch composite digital VTR.
 Golson said Sony intends to introduce a digital Betacam camcorder by summer 1994.
 The timing of the introduction depends on development of "breakthroughs" in weight, power and size.
 (Current Panasonic D-3 camcorders weigh less than 15 pounds and are less bulky than Betacam SP analog composite camcorders.)
 In the meantime, Sony said that a new Laser Beam Link System for remote field cameras will also be unveiled in Las Vegas.
 The system is designed to use bidirectional infrared transmission over microwave frequencies to eliminate the need for cable links at multicamera events such as sports matches or the recent presidential inauguration.